 If they accept, immediately you own the new deed, but the other person now has your payment.
 This would be very useful for anyone wanting to get into the real estate market but are stopped by high fees or even banks who want a higher profit margin on their mortgages.

-Thanks so much for watching, and we hope to see you in the next video!
+Thanks so much for reading, and we hope to see you in the next article!